natenka/pyneng-book-en/docs/source/book/09_functions/1_create_func.rst

     interface Fa0/1
     ip address 94.150.197.1 255.255.255.248

-Current configure_intf() function prints commands to a standard output, commands can be seen but the result of the function cannot be saved to a variable.
+Current configure_intf() function prints commands to a standard output, commands can be seen but the result of function cannot be saved to a variable.

-For example, the sorted() function does not simply print the sorting result to the standard output stream but *returns* it, so it can be saved to the variable in this way:
+For example, sorted() function does not simply print the sorting result to standard output stream but *returns* it, so it can be saved to variable in this way:

 .. code:: python